iftzp/abm-evacuation/README.md

-# CA4024 - Continuous Assessment 2

-## Agent Based Model - Evacuation behaviour from a building under panic
+# Agent Based Model - Evacuation behaviour from a building under panic

 This repository contains code which has been made to simulate evacuation behaviour of individuals from a building under panic.
 The code makes use of the agent based simulator, [PyCX](https://github.com/hsayama/PyCX), as a basis for the model.